dhavalbhinde/bhinde_dhaval_spring2017/midterm/Readme.md

 ![Q1A2_4](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/midterm/images/Q1A2_4.PNG)

 Analysis2 Conclusion:

-- The above scatter plot activity of sent emails shows the distribution of the sent emails.
-  The x-axis represents the number of email messages and the y-axis represents the number of Enron employees in log scale.
-  The graph clearly shows that the messages are not evenly distributed between the users.
-A small number of users have sent a     large number of messages.

-- Also, if we refer the Inbox, Sent and Deleted items of all the users, it can be inferred that a small amount of users have       high volume of activity.
+- Referring to the Inbox, Sent and Deleted items of all the users, it can be inferred that a small amount of users have high volume of     activity.
 To narrow down the culprits this data can be used for human intervention and further investigation.

 ### Question1 Analysis3: